 Marijuana has been shown to alleviate symptoms of a huge variety of serious medical conditions including cancer, AIDS, and glaucoma, and is often an effective alternative to synthetic painkillers.

-Marijuana prohibition has also thwarted research within the United States to uncover the best and most effective uses for marijuana as a medicine, making efforts to reform medical marijuana laws particularly difficult.
+Marijuana prohibition has thwarted research within the United States to uncover the best and most effective uses for marijuana as a medicine.
+Legalization would allow research into marijuana’s medical benefits to move forward.

 For Years, Governor Ignored Pleas by Patients and Advocates to Work Together on Legislation